 All teachers should link curriculum learning with careers.
-For example, STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths. - EVERY Pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace. - EXPERIENCES OF WORKPLACES
+For example, STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths. - EVERY PUPIL SHOULD HAVE MITH EMPLOYERS AND EMPLOYEES

+Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace. - EXPERIENCES OF WORKPLACES

-Every pupil should have first-hand experiences of the workplace through work visits, work shadowing and/ or work experience. - ENCOUNTERS WITH FURTHER AND HIGHER EDUCATION All pupils should understand the full range of learning opportunities that are available to them.
+Every pupil should have first-hand experiences of the workplace through work visits, work shadowing and/ or work experience. - Page 17 ENCOUNTERS WITH FURTHER AND HIGHER EDUCATION

+All pupils should understand the full range of learning opportunities that are available to them.
 This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace. - PERSONAL GUIDANCE